 RELATED: Discover 5 foods to eat for fertility

-The second, however, is on the more lewd side and wasn’t familiar to me until I started researching for this article.
-According to the Urban Dictionary, it is an act a man can perform on a woman involving blowing air at the climax of a certain sexual act.
+The second, however, is a bit more lewd.
+It’s also the lesser-known of the two meanings but it is one that some users of the term seem to greatly appreciate.
+According to the Urban Dictionary, it is an act a man can perform on a woman involving blowing air at the climax of oral sex.

 Most readily available from mid-summer to fall, raspberries should be stored carefully to prevent spoilage.
 They should always be kept in the refrigerator, preferably topped with a paper towel to help prevent excess moisture.
 Stored this way, the precious fruits will last around 24-48 hours.